Pathoschild/smapi-mod-dump/source/~daleao/ImmersiveValley/ImmersiveTweaks/README.md

 Features currently included:

 (Foraging and Farming-related)
-- Makes Bee House and Tapper produce improve quality with age, following the example of Fruit Trees.
+- Makes Bee House, Mushroom Box and Tapper produce improve quality with age, following the example of Fruit Trees.
+NEW: Quality also considers skill levels.
-- Makes Tappers and Berry Bushes reward foraging experience when harvested.
+- Makes Mushroom Box, Tappers and Berry Bushes reward foraging experience when harvested.
-- Makes Meads take after the flower type of the input Honey item (with support for Better Artisan Good Icons).
+- Makes Meads take after the flower type of the input Honey item.
 - Makes large Eggs and Milk double the output stack instead of increasing the quality.
 - Prevents Fruit Trees from growing in winter.
 - Allow Botanist/Ecologist perk to apply to hoed Ginger and Coconuts obtained from shaking palm trees.